peat/sshame/README.md

 # sshame

-I wrote `sshame` to collect IP addresses and information about bad SSH authentication attempts.
+I wrote `sshame` to collect IP addresses for SSH scanners.
 I use the output as a rolling blacklist for filewalls, and to help diagnose connection issues.

+`sshame` only discovers attempts with invalid user names, the most common scanning approach.
+It is not meant to be a comprehensive authentication monitor -- there are much better tools for that. :)

 ## Requirements